Akashic

 Beaver Dam anchors Dodge County, a largely rural and small-industrial corridor that has shifted steadily toward Republican margins over the past decade, posting a 35-point spread in 2024 that reflects broader rural realignment across the upper Midwest.

-Across the recorded series it reached a Democratic high of fifty-two points in 1932 and a Republican high of sixty-two points in 1920.
-Between 2020 and 2024 the metro moved two points toward the Republican candidate; the 2024 margin was thirty-three points.
+Across the recorded series it reached a Democratic high of 51.7 points in 1932 and a Republican high of 61.8 points in 1920.
+Between 2020 and 2024 the metro moved 1.9 points toward the Republican candidate; the 2024 margin was 32.9 points.

-A population of 88,742, a 88% non-Hispanic-white share, and a median household income of $75,929 describe the metro.
+A population of 88,742, a 87% non-Hispanic-white share, and a median household income of $75,929 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Fond du Lac, WI and Shawano, WI.

 Compare two places, side by side